wlinker1/IcarusKicks/README.md

 ### Design

-With any pair of our footwear, you're guaranteed function.
-Our debut "Bladers" model intends to keep both you and your feet safe from any obstacle that you could face, guaranteed†.
-Equipped with a 5" dagger, bullhorn, and cushioned soles, you'll be prepared for anything life throws at you.†
+With any pair of our footwear, you’re guaranteed function.
+Our debut “Bladers” model intends to keep both you and your feet safe from any obstacle that you could face, guaranteed†.
+Equipped with a 5” dagger, bullhorn, and cushioned soles, you’ll be prepared for anything life throws at you.†

 ### Challenges